aperezdc/gnarl/doc/quickstart.rst

    >>> jdoe.name = 32
    Traceback (most recent call last):
       ...
-   schema.SchemaError: 32 should be instance of <class 'str'>
+   lasso.SchemaError: 32 should be instance of <class 'str'>

 Validation will be also carried on at object instantiation: